 Adjustable (Telescoping) vs. Fixed-Length Ski Poles

-Adjustable designs are great for backcountry use | Credit: Brian McCurdy
+Adjustable designs are great for backcountry use | Credit: Jason Hummel

 One exception above is the Folkrm Wyeast, which is part of a growing cohort of baton-style ski poles—fixed-length designs with extra-long grips.
 The benefits are multifold: You can shift your grip position depending on the terrain without having to stop to make adjustments, and the pole won't unexpectedly collapse under weight like some adjustable designs.
 On steep and consequential terrain, you can also plunge the pole upside-down to stabilize, pull yourself up, or create a makeshift deadman anchor.
 That said, baton poles do take some getting used to, and it may feel unnatural to have a good portion of the pole exposed above your wrist at first.
-They also don't collapse down for strapping to the outside of a pack.
+They also don't collapse down for strapping to the outside of a ski backpack.
 In the end, we think most backcountry riders will be perfectly happy with adjustable poles, but designs like the Wyeast certainly have appeal for ski mountaineers and other backcountry-goers who are hard on their gear.

 If you exclusively ride inbounds, a fixed-length model will save you some money over an adjustable design and have fewer moving parts that can break or fail over time.
-All of our resort picks above are of the non-adjustable variety, since you won’t be needing to shorten your poles to travel uphill for significant stretches.
+All of our resort picks above are of the non-adjustable variety since you won’t need to shorten your poles to travel uphill for significant stretches.
 And for those who split their time in and out of bounds but only want to purchase one pole, consider your priorities: Would you rather have a simple and reliable design, or do you prioritize the ability to adjust the length of your poles while touring?

 Ski poles (fixed versus telescoping)